-Research documents that a significant number of people with one or combination of pelvic floor symptoms may feel too embarrassed to discuss their sexual, urinary and bowel issues with their health care practitioners, thinking that they have to “live with it: or their symptoms are a “normal part of aging” .
-Many patients with pelvic floor dysfunction have consulted a large number of physicians in a variety of specialities, without getting relief or a clear understanding of their condition.
+Research documents that a significant number of people with one or combination of pelvic floor symptoms may feel too embarrassed to discuss their sexual, urinary and bowel issues with their health care practitioners, thinking that they have to live with it: or their symptoms are a normal part of aging.
+Many patients with pelvic floor dysfunction have consulted a large number of physicians in a variety of specialties, without getting relief or a clear understanding of their condition.
 This is due to the lack of medical schooling teaching the future doctors how dysfunctional muscles, connective tissues and joints can cause pain and disruption of pelvic floor function.
-Physical therapists, specializing in pelvic floor dysfunction, noted that tight, weak, spasmed, incoordinated muscles of the pelvic floor, lower abdominals, lumbar spine and hips were the primary cause for a wide range of pelvic floor symptoms.
+Physical therapists, specializing in pelvic floor dysfunction, noted that tight, weak, spasmed, uncoordinated muscles of the pelvic floor, lower abdominals, lumbar spine and hips were the primary cause for a wide range of pelvic floor symptoms.
 Ongoing research and our own experience at FOUNDATION PHYSICAL THERAPY, with the thousands of patients we healed, demonstrates that physical therapy can provide understanding, education, effective treatment and relief of pelvic floor symptoms.

 OUR ENVIRONMENT IS SET UP FOR OPTIMUM HEALING

 FOUNDATION PHYSICAL THERAPY has comfortable closed-door treatment rooms for full privacy.
 Many traditional physical therapy practices have open gym- like settings with curtained treatment tables where you can hear everyone around you.
-At Foundation Physical Therapy, you will be seen by a licensed DPT (Doctor of Physical Therapy) at the Initial Evaluation (approximately 40 minutes) and at each follow up treatment session.
-Having the same 1-2 DPT from start of care to successful discharge, allows development of trust, ability for your DPT to adjust treatment as you improve, and you will achieve faster relief of pain and pelvic floor symptoms.
+At Foundation Physical Therapy, you will be seen by a licensed DPT (Doctor of Physical Therapy) at the Initial Evaluation (approximately 40 minutes) and at each follow up treatment session with be with one of the 3 female therapist.

 WHAT HAPPENS AT THE INITIAL EVAULATION FOR PELVIC FLOOR DYSFUNCTION?

 The Initial Evaluation is time set aside so you and your licensed DPT can discuss, learn, share information, do tests and measurements, hear treatment solutions and plan for your full recovery.
-It includes the following: History, Education, Physical Examination, Discussion of Findings, Instruction in Relief Technique, Scheduling Follow up Treatments.
+It includes the following: History, Education, Physical Examination, Discussion of Findings, Instruction in Relief Technique and Home Exercise Program, Scheduling Follow up Treatments.

 EDUCATION: After our detailed history taking and answering your questions, your DPT will educate you on anatomy of the pelvic bones and muscles.
 This helps you visualize and understand the structures your DPT will be examining.
 We believe that education is empowering, so we spend time to review the anatomy, review the purpose and step by step of our pelvic floor physical examination.
 When you are ready to commence with the physical examination, we will ask for your permission.
 We understand the need for privacy, comfort, respect and patient's involvement in their return to full pelvic floor health.

 With your permission, the internal exam follows.
-The internal exam is where the DPT inserts her gloved (non latex) lubricated (K-Y or astroglide gel) index finger intravaginally or intrarectally up to the level of the pelvic floor muscles, which is approximately 1 inch from the anal or vaginal opening.
+The internal exam is where the DPT inserts her gloved (non latex) lubricated (K-Y or coconut oil) index finger intravaginally or intrarectally up to the level of the pelvic floor muscles, which is approximately 1-3 inches from the anal or vaginal opening.
 Your DPT will palpate or feel for tissue excursion, if one side is more flexible vs the other side, again noting pain, adhesions, trigger points and if her palpation over specific muscles reproduces your symptoms (a good sign).

 DISCUSSION OF FINDINGS As licensed physical therapists, we are specifically educated to examine all the musculoskeletal details relating to pain, movement patterns and have studied a wide range of therapies to correct these dysfunctions.
 We discuss our finding and tests results with you and then discuss your treatment plan.
 Treatment can include manual techniques such as myofascial release, visceral mobilization, connective tissue massage (skin rolling), trigger point massage to release intramuscular tension, improve mobility of connective tissue, and improve the mobility of organs that lie beneath the skin and muscles.
 We will also teach you a tailored therapeutic exercise routine to improve flexibility, strength, balance and coordination.

-INSTRUCTION IN PELVIC FLOOR RELIEF TECHNIQUE You will be taught a specific posture, body awareness technique, self massage, or given a stretch so you can immediately incorporate all that you have learned in the Initial Evaluation and start on your road to recovery.
+INSTRUCTION IN PELVIC FLOOR RELIEF TECHNIQUE You may be taught a strengthening exercise, specific posture, body awareness technique, self massage, or given a stretch so you can immediately incorporate all that you have learned in the Initial Evaluation and start on your road to recovery.